philc/shoulda.js/README.markdown

 ------------
 Contributors are welcome!
 Feel free to ping me with ideas for enhancements.

+A short guide or tutorial on how to do command-line unit testing in javascript using shoulda.js would be great in helping folks get started.

 License
 -------
 Licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).